top of page

 "The movie's auditory experience was just as striking as its visuals."

-Detailed Meaning of Auditory
+Meaning and Usage of Auditory

 This term can be used to describe sounds or noises that are heard, as well as any processes or structures that are involved in the perception of sound.
 For example, when we listen to music, our auditory system is responsible for processing the sound waves and interpreting them as the melodies and rhythms we hear.
 Similarly, when we speak, our auditory system allows us to hear the sounds we are producing, so that we can adjust our speech accordingly.
 In general, the term "auditory" is used to describe anything that is related to the sense of hearing, including both physical and cognitive aspects.

-Example Sentences for Auditory
+Example Sentences Using Auditory

 1. She possesses an impressive auditory memory for songs and tunes.